S-Karthikeyan-17/loan-risk-system/README.md

 # AI-Powered Loan Eligibility & Risk Scoring System

-This repository implements **Project A** from the AI Engineer – Round 2 Assignment: an end-to-end AI-powered system for predicting loan default risk.
+An end-to-end AI-powered system for predicting loan default risk.
 The system includes data preprocessing, feature engineering, model training, evaluation, and a FastAPI backend for serving predictions and model insights.
 It uses a machine learning model to compute a risk score (default probability) based on borrower features such as income, loan amount, and credit score.

 The system is built with Python, FastAPI, scikit-learn, and related libraries.
 It includes scripts for training/evaluation, a production-ready API, and visualizations for dataset insights and model performance.